AkshatRepo/AI_Music_Composer/README.md

 # AI_Music_Composer

 #Dependencies
-Keras
-music21
+1)Keras
+2)music21

 How to  run this ?
-clone this repository.
+1)clone this repository.
-After cloning install all the dependencies as mentioned above. then run generator.py with all 128epochs
+2)After cloning install all the dependencies as mentioned above.
+3)then run generator.py with all 128epochs

 All the credit goes to Ji-Sung Kim for their great effort.